Code4PuertoRico/tech-summit-2015-hackathon/README.md

 ### Can the press cover the Hackathon event?

-If you work for media, please contact the Tech Summit 2015 organizers:
+If you work for media, please contact the Tech Summit 2015 media team:

   - Milestone Communications:  1-787-641-2164
   - Email:  info@techsummitpr.com